 Project: Citizen Voice and Action for Government Accountability and Improved Services in Indonesia

-Sector: Governance and Health
+Sectors: Governance and Health

-Executing Agency: Yayasan Wahana Visi Indonesia
+Executing Agency: Yayasan Wahana Visi Indonesia (YWI)

-Grant Amount: US$950,000
+Grant Amount: $950,000

-Closing Date: October, 2018
+Closing Date: October 2018